 your legs and feet: Your doctor will examine your skin and check to see if your circulation and nerves are working properly.
 You may need to see a foot doctor if you have any problems with your feet

 your blood pressure

-your eyes: You might need to see an eye doctor for this check.
+your eyes: you might need to see an eye doctor for this check.
 The doctor will examine the backs of your eyes (your retina).
 Diabetes can damage your retina and affect your eyesight.

 Your doctor may also help you to learn how to check your blood glucose at home, especially if you need to take insulin.

-Medicines to control your blood glucose.
+Medications to control your blood glucose.
 Keeping your blood sugar as close to normal as possible may help you avoid damage to your eyes, kidneys, and feet.

 Adjusting your medication